cloudogu/gitops-playground/README.md

+# Community
-If you have any questions, remarks or ideas regarding the `gitops-playground`, feel free to visit our community: https://community.cloudogu.com/t/introducing-the-gitops-playground/107
+If you have any questions, remarks or ideas regarding the `gitops-playground`, feel free to visit our [community](https://community.cloudogu.com/t/introducing-the-gitops-playground/107).
-Or if you want to chat with us about gitops in general, visit us here: https://community.cloudogu.com/c/gitops-by-cloudogu/23
+Or if you want to chat with us about gitops in general, visit us [here](https://community.cloudogu.com/c/gitops-by-cloudogu/23)

 # gitops-playground
 [![Build Status](https://oss.cloudogu.com/jenkins/buildStatus/icon?job=cloudogu-github/gitops-playground/main)](https://oss.cloudogu.com/jenkins/blue/organizations/jenkins/cloudogu-github%2Fgitops-playground/)